Spring Garden Revival

 Municipal Tree Care Coordination & Urban Forestry Programs in Braintree

-Braintree’s urban forestry initiatives integrate municipal tree maintenance with mulch production.
-Tree removal and pruning debris are processed into mulch, available to residents seasonally.
-This recycling diverts organic waste from landfills, reduces transportation costs, and supports local sustainability goals.
-Proper aging and composting (6-12 months) are essential to prevent disease and pest issues, such as Asian longhorned beetle or emerald ash borer.
-Quality control includes contamination screening and coordination with certified organic programs.
-Community involvement is encouraged through resident education, volunteer mulch distribution, and participation in Arbor Day and Tree City USA programs.
-For more information, contact: Braintree Recreation & Community Events
+Braintree’s urban forestry initiatives integrate tree maintenance, storm debris recycling, and community education.
+Municipal tree removal and pruning debris are processed into mulch, available seasonally based on tree care schedules.
+This approach diverts organic waste from landfills, reduces transportation costs, and supports local sustainability goals.
+Quality control ensures municipal wood waste is properly aged (6-12 months) and screened for pests such as the Asian longhorned beetle and emerald ash borer.
+Community involvement is encouraged through resident education, volunteer programs, and events like Arbor Day.
+For information on urban forestry and mulch distribution:

 85 Quincy Avenue, Braintree, MA 02184